-What’s the transition to managed IT services going to be like?
+What’s the transition to a managed IT services model going to be like?
 That’s the question that comes up next after you’ve decided that you need to do something different with IT, and managed services are the solution to your problems.
 Whether you’ve picked a provider or you’re still evaluating your short list, asking questions about what the transition to the new services will look like will help you to be prepared.

 The managed service provider (MSP) should have an established onboarding process that they follow to get clients started with services.
 The goal of onboarding is not just to get support started, but to manage the transition so that your business operations aren’t disrupted.
 Even with a documented process, there still may be bumps in the road, but really great communication is the impetus for overcoming difficulties.

 Communication is the Key to a Smooth Transition